BHDossantos/sre/README.md

-A curated list of awesome [Site Reliability](https://www.usenix.org/conference/srecon14/technical-sessions/presentation/keys-sre) and [Production](https://www.usenix.org/conference/srecon15/program/presentation/canahuati) Engineering resources.
+A curated list of  [Site Reliability](https://www.usenix.org/conference/srecon14/technical-sessions/presentation/keys-sre) and [Production](https://www.usenix.org/conference/srecon15/program/presentation/canahuati) Engineering resources.

 #### What is Site Reliability Engineering?
 > "Fundamentally, it's what happens when you ask a software engineer to design an operations function." - Ben Treynor Sloss, VP Google Engineering, founder of Google SRE